phil-grayson/SexFindR/docs/source/Step 0. Mapping and variant calling.rst

 Call variants using Platypus
 ----------------------------
+Variants are jointly called (all at once) through the use of a bam list (e.g., 15M_14F_bams.txt).
 The following was run on a SLURM system:

 .. code-block:: console